o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-creating.md

 | Types | The type of channel that you want to enable\.
 This can be BROADCAST, PRIVATE, or both\. |
 | CommunicationChannel | The name of the base WebCommunicator channel \(for example, CloudGemWebCommunicator\)\.
 For purposes of efficiency, the channel that actually carries the message is packed into the base channel\.
 The name of the carried channel \(in this example, CloudGemDynamicContent\) is embedded in the message itself\.
 Lumberyard unpacks this name transparently on the client side for the EBus handler\. |

 ## 2\.
-Add the Web Communcator Service Interface ID to Your Gem's resource\-template\.json File<a name="cloud-canvas-cloud-gem-web-communicator-creating-add-the-web-communcator-service-interface-id-to-your-gems-resource-template.json-file"></a>
+Add the Web Communcator Service Interface ID to Your Gem's resource\-template\.json File {#cloud-canvas-cloud-gem-web-communicator-creating-add-the-web-communcator-service-interface-id-to-your-gems-resource-template.json-file}

 The request API between your cloud gem and the Web Communicator gem is built on the [cross\-gem communication system](/docs/userguide/gems/cloud-canvas/cgf-service-api-cross-gem-communication.md)\.
 The interface for the Web Communicator's `broadcast` and `send` API operations are defined in the `lumberyard_version\dev\Gems\CloudGemWebCommunicator\AWS\api-defintion\sendmessage_1_0_0.json` file\.